galacticoder/comp_enc/README.md

 Now for the decryption process we use the script and choose the action 'd':

 https://github.com/galacticoder/comp_enc/assets/155845471/211f776e-dee2-45af-ad60-5bdbf4a1018a
+## Decryption Speed and File Integrity

-The video was not altered during the decryption process it is that fast during decryption and the content of the file returns as shown in the video
+The decryption process carried out by this script is remarkably fast, ensuring that the video content remains unaltered throughout the entire procedure.
+The speed at which decryption occurs is visually demonstrated in the accompanying video.

-That is how this script works thank you for using it.
+**Key Features:**
+- **Fast Decryption:**
+  Witness the swift and efficient decryption process in action through the provided video.
+The script ensures that the content of the file is promptly restored without any alterations.

+- **File Integrity:**
+  During decryption, the script maintains the integrity of the original video file.
+The decrypted content is an accurate representation of the source, as showcased in the video demonstration.

+## Understanding the Script

+This script operates seamlessly to deliver an effective decryption experience.
+The decrypted video showcased in the accompanying demonstration accurately reflects the original content of the file, highlighting the reliability and efficiency of the script.

+## Thank You for Using This Script

+I appreciate your trust in utilizing this script for your decryption needs.
+If you have any feedback, encounter issues, or wish to suggest improvements, please feel free again to [contribute](#), [report issues](#), or [suggest improvements](#).
+Your input is invaluable, and it helps me enhance the functionality and performance of this script for a better user experience.

+Enjoy using the script, and thank you for choosing my decryption solution!